matecat/subfiltering/README.md

 ## Basic Usage

-Once an intance of `AbstractFilter` class is instantiated you can use several methods to convert strings from one layer to another one.
+Once `AbstractFilter` class is instantiated you can use several methods to convert strings from one layer to another one.

 ### MateCatFilter methods